limbernie/limbernie.github.io/_posts/2019-12-01-heist-htb-walkthrough.md

 ![c1d55bc2.png](/assets/images/posts/heist-htb-walkthrough/c1d55bc2.png)
 </a>

-You might ask what\'s next?
+You might ask what's next?
 Well, WinRM is open, isn't it?
 We can make use of the WinRM Ruby library, combined with a Python shell to "simulate" a PowerShell session.

-Unfortunately, that isn\'t the correct credential.
+Unfortunately, that isn't the correct credential.
 We need to determine more usernames.
 Enter Impacket's `lookupsid.py`.
 This nifty script, combined with `hazard`'s credential will help us in gathering the username we need.

 <a class="image-popup">
 ![b54e3aec.png](/assets/images/posts/heist-htb-walkthrough/b54e3aec.png)